krizergz/Git-Github/README.md

-#MyApp
+# Tutorial
-This is my app
+> This is a tutorial from [Traversy Media] (https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) about Git & Github